42technologies/monomon/README.md

 linked module in the `./node_modules` directory to the watchlist.
 For example:

 ```
-linkemon -V server.js
+monomon -V server.js
 ```

 ## Arguments

-The following arguments  are used directly by `linkemon` and therefore will not be forwarded to `nodemon`.
+The following arguments  are used directly by `monomon` and therefore will not be forwarded to `nodemon`.

 ### --ignorePackage

 Excludes a specific linked package from the watchlist

 ```
-linkemon --ignorePackage myLinkedPackage1 --ignorePackage myLinkedPackage2 server.js
+monomon --ignorePackage myLinkedPackage1 --ignorePackage myLinkedPackage2 server.js
 ```